NillionNetwork/nillion-docs/docs/blind-computer/learn/blind-modules.md

     BLINDFOLD_SERVICE <-->|query<br/>reply| SERVICE_PROVIDER[Service Provider]
 ```

-nilDB is the Blind Module that underpins Nillion's [Private Storage](/blind-computer/build/storage/overview) solutions.
+nilDB underpins Nillion's [private storage](/blind-computer/build/storage/overview) solutions.
 When using nilDB directly, data is accessed via an easy-to-use RESTful API with endpoints to create/upload, retrieve, and query data.
 Developers can use the [blindfold library](/blind-computer/build/storage/blindfold) to encrypt and/or secret share data on the client side before using the [RESTful API](/api/nildb/overview) to send the ciphertexts and/or secret shares to the nodes.

 ## nilAI

-nilAI is Nillion's secure AI offering, which runs LLMs securely inside TEEs. nilAI is the Blind Module that underpins Nillion's [Private LLMs](/blind-computer/build/llms/overview) solutions.
+nilAI is Nillion's secure AI offering, which runs LLMs securely inside TEEs. nilAI underpins Nillion's [private LLMs](/blind-computer/build/llms/overview) solutions.

 ```mermaid
 %%{